 To find out where your application's executable is located, see QCoreApplication::applicationDirPath().

-Qt also looks in the directory specified by QLibraryInfo::location(QLibraryInfo::PluginsPath), which typically is located in
+Qt also looks in the directory specified by QLibraryInfo::path(QLibraryInfo::PluginsPath), which typically is located in

 QTDIR is the directory where Qt is installed.
 If you want Qt to look in additional places you can add as many paths as you need with calls to QCoreApplication::addLibraryPath().
 If you want to set your own path(s), you can use QCoreApplication::setLibraryPaths().